alyssaresh/dashsite/README.md

 -transfer everything to React

 ## Notes
 **3/28/25:** programming allows me to make a site look exactly the way I want it to, unlike on Figma where I can only draw a rough concept.
 The process of building step by step and making tiny changes was so inspiring and fun.
-I love the way things came together at the end and I'm excited to reformat it and eventually rebuild it with React.
+I love the way things came together at the end and I'm excited to reformat it and eventually rebuild it with React!

 ### thanks to --
 Yannick Gregoire for the [tutorial](https://www.awwwards.com/academy/course/html-css-and-javascript-for-beginners)<br>
 [Markdown Tutorial](https://www.awwwards.com/academy/course/html-css-and-javascript-for-beginners) for helping me write this<br>
 Temani Afif for the [heart script](https://css-tip.com/image-heart-shape/)<br>
 Avinash for the [Lightbox Tutorial](https://youtu.be/4gcy-qT9kGw?si=llXnMDL6XS1543xu)<br>
-[Astrid Sonne](https://www.astridsonne.com/works) for the DJ mixes that put me in hacker mode<br>
+[Astrid Sonne](https://www.astridsonne.com/works) for the DJ mixes that put me in hacker mode (fun fact, I just played a show with her in Philly!)<br>
 [Zip Code Wilmington](https://zipcodewilmington.com/) for everything